 Vivienne says:“RDF is truly transforming the lives of hundreds of rural under-privileged children and their families in the state of Andhra Pradesh, thanks to its imaginative and lively approach to education.
 It is a privilege to have been part of this unique educational project.”

 Arrived together in October and introduced the Youth Empowerment Digital Storytelling Program at Matendla.
 They will also took charge of the art class and will ran a comics workshop based on the ideology of a grassroots NGO World Comics India.

 Johanna says: “Imagine this: Having lunch with 370 big smiles,working with students who would rather have a consecutive 13 day school-week than having a day off, and having children singing outside your room while you finish tomorrow’s homework in the evening.
 This is my reality!”

 Gudrun says: “There is something magically ordinary about Matendla.
 The atmosphere is peaceful, hopeful and friendly.
 Students, school staff and villagers alike treat me with warmth, courtesy and happy smiles.
 My heart has a reason to smile every day.”

 3 months, September – December ‘10

 Sophie is the first Bridges to Understanding intern to arrive in Hyderabad and take over the Youth Empowerment program at Kalleda.
-During her stay she will also be helping the home office with the Sponsor a Child program and marketing efforts.
+During her stay she helped the home office with the Sponsor a Child program and marketing efforts.